 This course focuses on seeing the world through non-western eyes.
-Students will read novels by internationally recognized authors from Nigeria, Egypt, and Japan; poetry from many countries; and an autobiography of someone from a non-western country.
+Students will read novels by internationally recognized authors from Nigeria, Egypt, and Japan.
+Students will also read poetry from many countries as well as an autobiography of someone from a non-western country.

 Students read in the following order: